Worship at Providence

 Having been called out and cleansed, God then breaks us down and restructures us with the sword of His Word.
 We hear Scripture readings from the Old Testament, from the New Testament epistles, and we stand for a reading from the Gospels to honor Christ's special presence among us.
 During the sermon, God's Word is preached and applied to our lives.

 God calls us next to feast at His table as He feeds us with true food and true drink, the body and blood of His Son Jesus Christ.
-In the Eucharist (which simply means "thanksgiving") we receive by the Spirit the nourishment of Jesus' body and blood, and, as Augustine put it, in this meal we become what we receive as we are formed together as the body of Christ.
+In the Eucharist (which simply means "thanksgiving") we receive by the Spirit the life-giving body and blood of the Lord, and, as St. Augustine put it, in this meal we become what we receive as we are formed together as the body of Christ.

 God gives us, His people, the gifts of fellowship in His presence, forgiveness of sin, the light of the Word, and the body and blood of His Son.
 We are, finally, sent our into the world to share those gifts with our neighbors, co-workers, families, and the nations as we obey Jesus' Great Commission to take the gospel to all nations, baptizing them and teaching all He commanded.

-Communion at Providence: In keeping with the historic practice of the Christian Church we partake of communion every Sunday.
+Communion at Providence: In keeping with the historic practice of the Christian Church we celebrate the Eucharist every Sunday.
 We invite all baptized individuals physically able to eat and drink, regardless of age or mental capacity, and not censured from the table by church discipline, to partake of Communion with us.
-Communicants are welcome to drink from the common cup, or take an individual cup (wine is in the center rings, and grape juice in the outer ring.)
+Communicants are welcome to drink from the common cup, or take an individual cup.
 Communicants eat the bread and drink the cup as they are passed.

 Children at Providence: God's Word assures us that the Lord's blessings are "for you and for your children and for all who are far off," (Acts 2.39) and the Lord welcomed little children to Himself as ideal members of the Kingdom (Mark 10.14.)Thus we encourage and welcome children in our worship as vital members of Christ's body.
 Parents are invited to bring their children along with them so they can contribute to the worship and grow through the liturgy with the whole church.